Russ Harvey Consulting - Computer and Internet Services

 Windows 10 Editions

-Windows 10 is designed as a single operating system with 12 different editions.
+Windows 10 is designed as a single operating system with several different editions.
 The most common are Home and Pro, but there are also editions for educational and enterprise clients as well as other specialized versions.

 Windows 10 S mode (formerly Windows 10 S) is designed to be more secure (it can only run apps downloaded from the Windows Store).
 Given that you can only use the Edge browser and Bing search, you may choose to leave S mode, but that is a one-way decision.